BarakAharoni/pycDcode/README.md

 # pycDcode
-Python PYC file analysis using bytecode decompilation.
+Python PYC file analysis and forensics using bytecode decompilation.

 # How to use the tool